reductstore/homepage/_posts/2022-12-29-how-to-keep-mqtt-data-node.md

 ---
 layout: post
 title: "How to keep a history of MQTT data with Node.js"
+description: "A tutorial to keep a history of MQTT messages with Node.js by using the ReductStore Client SDK for JavaScript."
 date: 2022-12-29
 author: Alexey Timin
 categories: